-If you are performing your work for academic credit, typically, the law firm will not compensate you for your work.
-In some cases, law firms do compensate students and you may also earn credit.
-Moreover, some law firms may compensate you for hours worked beyond the minimum required for credit in the course if the firm offers (and you choose to work) additional hours.
+If you are performing your work for academic credit, typically, the firm or company will usually not compensate you for your work.
+In some cases, firms and companies do compensate students and you may also earn credit.
+Moreover, some law firms and companies may compensate you for hours worked beyond the minimum required for credit in the course if the firm or company offers (and you choose to work) additional hours.